BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Light shield: 1 point
 - Spear: 1 point

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Onwards Men of Esgaroth** `PASSIVE` - Lake-town Militia that are within 3" of a friendly Lake-town Hero model who is Engaged in Combat automatically pass any Courage tests they are required to make for being in a Broken army.
+- **Onwards Men of Esgaroth** `PASSIVE`

+Lake-town Militia that are within 3" of a friendly Lake-town Hero model who is Engaged in Combat automatically pass any Courage tests they are required to make for being in a Broken army.

 </div>